-The AIDA Model: Understanding the Customer’s Path to Purchase
+The AIDA Model for Marketing Funnel: Understanding the Customer’s Path to Purchase

 1. Awareness

-In the first stage, the customer becomes aware of a need or a problem they are facing and also begins to notice potential solutions.
-This is where businesses must focus on visibility.
-The primary goal here is to make your product or service known to the right audience.
+In the first stage, the customer realises they have a need or a problem.
+They also start to see possible solutions.
+This is where businesses should focus on visibility.
+The primary goal is to make your product or service known to the target audience.

 2. Interest

-In the first stage, the customer recognizes a need or a problem they are facing.
-They also start to notice potential solutions.
-This is where businesses must focus on visibility.
-The primary goal is to make your product or service known to the target audience.
+In the first stage, the customer identifies a need or problem they are experiencing.
+They also begin to see possible solutions.
+This is when businesses need to concentrate on visibility.
+The primary objective is to introduce your product or service to the target audience.

 3. Desire

-In this stage, the prospect moves from general interest to a preference for a specific brand or product.
-They start comparing features, reading reviews, and thinking about the value your product offers.
-The goal is to create an emotional connection and present your product as the best solution.
+In this stage, the prospect shifts from general interest to a preference for a specific brand or product.
+They begin to compare features, read reviews, and consider the value your product provides.
+The goal is to build an emotional connection and showcase your product as the best solution.

 4. Action

 Finally, the individual reaches a decision point and is ready to take action.
-This might mean making a purchase, requesting a quote, or signing up for a trial.
-Businesses should make the process smooth and appealing.
-They can do this by using clear calls to action and offering incentives when appropriate.
+This may involve making a purchase, requesting a quote, or signing up for a trial.
+Businesses should make the process easy and attractive.
+They can achieve this by using clear calls to action and providing incentives when appropriate.

 Evolving Marketing Funnels: One Size Doesn’t Fit All